What Color Is Poverty? Dismantling Racial Wealth Gap

 A few examples of the racial wealth gap and how it manifests in society are as follows:

-• One of every three African American children suffers from the consequences of poverty in the US.
-There’s an evident display of racial disparity when this is twice the rate for white children.
+• One in every three African American children suffers from the consequences of poverty in the US.
+There’s an evident display of racial disparity, as this is twice the rate for white children.

 • Whites experience overall better health than Blacks.
 This can be observed even after controlling for poverty, unemployment, and education.
 Perhaps, it can be deduced that the American healthcare system favors or prioritizes whites, giving them more access than their racial counterpart.